 Our factory outlet stores are generally located in manufacturers' direct outlet centers throughout the United States.
-In addition, we have 26 international outlet stores - five in England, three each in Canada, Chile, Japan and Spain, two each in Germany and Italy, and one each in Austria, the Netherlands, Portugal, Wales and Scotland.
+In addition, we have 33 international factory outlet stores - seven each in England and Canada, four in Spain, three each in Chile and Japan, two each in Germany and Italy, and one each in Austria, the Netherlands, Portugal, Wales and Scotland.
 Our factory outlet stores provide opportunities for us to sell discontinued and excess merchandise, thereby reducing the need to sell such merchandise to discounters at excessively low prices and potentially compromise the Skechers brand image.
 Skechers' factory outlet stores range in size from approximately 1,400 to 9,000 square feet.
 Unlike our warehouse outlet stores, inventory in these stores is supplemented by certain first-line styles sold at full retail price points.

-• Warehouse Outlet Stores
+Warehouse Outlet Stores

 Our free-standing warehouse outlet stores, which are primarily located throughout the United States, enable us to liquidate excess merchandise, discontinued lines and odd-size inventory in a cost-efficient manner.
-Skechers' warehouse outlet stores are typically larger than our factory outlet stores and typically range in size from approximately 5,200 to 15,000 square feet.
+Skechers' warehouse outlet stores are typically larger than our factory outlet stores and typically range in size from approximately 5,000 to 24,000 square feet.
 Our warehouse outlet stores enable us to sell discontinued and excess merchandise that would otherwise typically be sold to discounters at excessively low prices, which could otherwise compromise the Skechers brand image.
 We seek to open our warehouse outlet stores in areas that are in close proximity to our concept stores to facilitate the timely transfer of inventory that we want to liquidate as soon as practicable.